Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Introduction

 One of those hidden ULXs is the Galactic source SS\,433, where studies have argued that the central engine accretes at a rate of $10^{-5}-10^{-4} \, M_{\odot} \, \rm yr^{-1}$ \citep{1981SvA....25..315S}.
-The properties of the outflows in SS\,433 have been recently studied by \citet{2021MNRAS.506.1045M}.
-The authors modeled broadband X-ray spectra from \textit{NuSTAR} and demonstrated that emission is consistent with reflection from the outflow funnel walls with outflow velocity of $0.15-0.3c$ and a wind-cone half-opening angle of 10 degrees.
+The properties of the outflows in SS\,433 were recently studied by \citet{2021MNRAS.506.1045M}.
+The authors modeled broadband X-ray spectra from {NuSTAR} and demonstrated that emission is consistent with reflection from the outflow funnel walls with an outflow velocity of $0.15-0.3 \, c$ and a wind-cone half-opening angle of 10 degrees.

-Cygnus X-3 has been recently characterized as another hidden ULX by \textit{IXPE} observations \citep{Valedina_Cygnus_X3}.
+Cygnus X-3 was recently characterized as another hidden ULX by IXPE observations \citep{Valedina_Cygnus_X3}.
 Specifically, the authors found that the energy-independent linear polarization is orthogonal to the direction of the radio ejections, indicating the presence of a collimating outflow with a half-opening angle less than 15 degrees.
-While, subsequent studies have also suggested that a face-on observer would observe Cygnus X-3 with an apparent luminosity $5 \cdot 10^{39} \rm erg \, s^{-1}$, making the system a bonafide ULX \citep{Valedina24}.
+Yet, subsequent studies have also suggested that a face-on observer would observe Cygnus X-3 with an apparent luminosity of $5 \cdot 10^{39} \rm erg \, s^{-1}$, making the system a bona fide ULX \citep{Valedina24}.